bneron/CRAW_singularity/README.md

 from repository
 ---------------

-clone the project
+clone the project and install with the setup.py

 `git clone https://gitlab.pasteur.fr/bneron/craw.git`

 `cd craw`

 `python setup.py install`

 You can also use the package without install it.
-You have to export the CRAW_HOME environment variable.
+You have to export the **CRAW_HOME** environment variable.
 Then you can use it directly

 Testing my installation